 Often, students will declare that they'll be writers when they grow up, too!

-Contact me to discuss my fee structure.
-For schools and libraries outside of Halifax, Nova Scotia that would incur travel costs, you might wish to submit an application to the Writers' Union of Canada, to subsidize my school/library visits.
+Additionally, for schools and libraries outside of Halifax, Nova Scotia that would incur travel costs, you might wish to submit an application to the Writers' Union of Canada, to subsidize my school/library visits.
 If your school is in Ontario, you might want to check out subsidies available under the Writers in Ontario Schools Programs.
-I also offer a book club kit package to schools located world-wide.